goozbach-presentation/ansible-sysadvent/index.md

   [Additional `service` documentation](http://www.ansibleworks.com/docs/modules.html#service)

 ### Creating a file from a template
-  There are two halfs of a template, the task and the template itself.
+  There are two steps to of a template, the task and the template itself.
   The task looks like this:

         - name: template the file /etc/motd